hoangthangta/STSM/README.md

 # Introduction

-This is a repo for "Self-training from Self-memory" (STSM).
+This is a repo for our paper "Self-training from Self-memory in Data-to-text Generation".
 We test our self-training model over two datasets, DART and E2E NLG.
 To check examples of NLG datasets, we suggest you to use: https://quest.ms.mff.cuni.cz/nlg/tabgenie.

 ![Alt text](model.png?raw=true "STSM model")